Atharv-raje/Gemini-YT-Summarizer/README.md

 That’s it!
 You’ve built a working AI-powered YouTube summarizer using Google’s Gemini model and deployed it with Flask + Cloud Run.

+🧑‍💻 Author

+Created by Atharv Raje — for educational purposes and to help developers learn how to integrate Google’s Gemini models into web apps.

 If you want to explore this concept in greater depth, check out the official Google Codelab that inspired this tutorial:
-👉 Build a Gemini-Powered YouTube Summarizer (Official Guide)
+👉 Build a Gemini-Powered YouTube Summarizer (Official Guide): https://codelabs.developers.google.com/devsite/codelabs/build-youtube-summarizer#1